Your blood glucose level is too low when it goes below 4 millimoles per litre (mmol/l).

 - check your blood glucose before bed

-- set an alarm to check your blood glucose levels during the night, to see if there's a change
+- set an alarm to check your blood glucose levels during the night, to see if there is a change

 - ask your care team if you need to change how much insulin you take

-- always tell your diabetes team if you are having unexplained hypos, especially at night
+- tell your diabetes team if you are having unexplained hypos, especially at night